Stephan Savoia/Associated Press

 Cherington swung and missed on the likes of Pierzynski, Grady Sizemore and Mujica, to be sure.
 He also left the Sox a bit thin in the outfield and on the right side of the infield, perhaps over-trusting rookies like Bogaerts and Bradley Jr.

-But generally speaking, your organization is in much better shape when your GM's mistakes look like Cherington's and not, say, like Ruben Amaro Jr.'s with the Philadelphia Phillies.
+But generally speaking, your organization is in much better shape when your GM's mistakes look like Cherington's and not, say, like Ruben Amaro Jr.'s.

 Yet if Cherington receives a D- for his preseason moves, he should get a B for his in-season moves.